dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

   - they do: refugee rights

 #### Circumvention of Genevaless NEC status via an annex-by-proxy

+(this is cray cray, but also pretty funny. it's mostly important as a thought experiment for international law. it encourages thinking about the mechanisms that could make this happen, while emphasizing why it never would)

 - here is presented a hypothetical international law framework for circumventing blacked-out, memory-holed status of non-enemy